Jonathan Bean Email & Phone Number

 Through a combination of class credit, volunteering, and being paid through a work study grant I was able to garner a variety of research experience.I performed and analyzed behavioral studies shedding light on how infants develop object permanence in a developmental psychology laboratory.I conducted interviews of survivors of hurricane Katrina, helping to elucidate how social support plays a role in how well survivors of natural disasters recover psychologically in a clinical psychology laboratory.
 I assisted in studies that ultimately found differences in how neonatal exposure to cocaine affects neural development in male vs female rodents in a behavioral and molecular neuroscience laboratory.

-Jonathan Bean Skills
+Jonathan Bean education

-Frequently Asked Questions about Jonathan Bean
+Frequently asked questions about Jonathan Bean

 What company does Jonathan Bean work for?

-Jonathan Bean works for Baylor College Of Medicine
+Jonathan Bean works for Baylor College of Medicine.

 What is Jonathan Bean's email address?

-What is Jonathan Bean's direct phone number?
+What is Jonathan Bean's phone number?

 What schools did Jonathan Bean attend?